EladBezalel/angular-cdk-workshop/steps/STEP_8a.md

 ```

 Now that we've got the `color` in a separate component, we can set up a `FocusKeyManager` which
-will keep track of which `color` cell is focused and will move focus to the next/previous cell
+will keep track of which `color` cell is focused and will move focus to the next/previous cells
 when the user presses the `left`/`right` arrow keys.

 ###### File: `src/app/color-picker/color-picker.component.ts`